 The COST Action 18110 Underground4Value started on April 9th, 2019 and will end April 8th, 2023.
 Initially the action brought together experts from 23 countries, and now accounts for more than 200 members coming from 35 countries.
 The main Underground4value challenge is promoting Underground Built Heritage (UBH) as a valuable resource to celebrate and preserve and when sustainable, to re-use and valorise, realising its full potential to support local communities’ development.
 To achieve this overall challenge, Underground4Value’s main objectives are:

 - Providing a balanced and sustainable methodology for supporting the conservation and re-use of the UBH

 - Realising the potential of UBH for empowering local communities

-- Managing and treasuring the wide-ranging participants’ competencies in order to identify key areas of scientific, technical, commercial, managerial, political, cultural and social nature, which are currently deemed problematic for a sustainable use of the UBH.
+- Managing and treasuring the wide-ranging participants’ competencies to identify key areas of scientific, technical, commercial, managerial, political, cultural, and social nature, which are currently deemed problematic for a sustainable use of the UBH.

 - Setting up and coordinating small teams of participants to perform yearly four case-study assessments

 - Interacting with local communities, disseminating innovative thinking, and supporting them to explore alternative social trajectories, such as establishing Living Labs, and experimenting transition management tools.